philipturner/molecular-renderer/Documentation/tests.md

 | ------------------ | -----------: | -------------: |
 | Theoretical        | 1,546,000    | 954,000        |
 | Actual             | 934,000      | TBD            |

+_For more detailed explanation of the benchmarked hardware, study the source code in "Sources/MolecularRenderer/Atoms.swift"._

 ## Long Distances